bede/grate/README.md

 ### Filtering

 The command `deacon filter` accepts an index path followed by up to two query FASTA/FASTQ file paths, depending on whether query sequences originate from stdin, a single file, or paired input files.
-Paired queries are supported as either separate files or interleaved stdin, and written interleaved to either stdout or file.
-For paired reads, hits in either mate count towards the threshold for filtering that pair.
-By default, query sequences with fewer than two index hits are sent to stdout.
+Paired queries are supported as either separate files or interleaved stdin, and written interleaved to either stdout or file, or else to paired output files.
+For paired reads, distinct minimizer hits originating from either mate are counted.
+By default, query sequences with fewer than two minimizer hits to the index (`-m 2`) pass the filter.
 Filtering can be inverted using the `--invert` flag.
 Gzip (.gz) and Zstandard (.zst) compression formats are detected automatically by file extension.
 Since (de)compression can be rate limiting, consider using Zstandard rather than Gzip for best performance.

+**Examples**

 ```bash
 deacon filter panhuman-1.k31w15.idx reads.fq.gz -o filt.fq  # File input & output